 The birthday of Lord Krishna is celebrated as Krishn Ashtami.
-Krishna, the dark god revered as manifestation of Lord Vishnu, who taught warrior Arjuna the value of Karma in the Bhagwad Gita, was born at midnight on the eighth day of the dark moon of August.
+Krishna, the dark- skinned god revered as a manifestation of Lord Vishnu, who taught warrior Arjuna the value of Karma in the Bhagwad Gita, was born at midnight on the eighth day of the dark moon of August which is known as ashtami..

-To celebrate the birthday of this popular Hindu god, devotees flock to Krishna temples all over Nepal; Kathmandu Valley's Krishna Mandir in Patan Durbar Square is also thronged by devotees on this day.
+To celebrate the birthday of this popular Hindu god, devotees flock to Krishna temples all over Nepal; Kathmandu Valley's Krishna Mandir in Patan Durbar Square is the centere of celebrations and is thronged by a large number of devotees who gather at night to pay homage beyond mid-night.
+Even during the day, hordes of devotees visit the temple to pray and make offerings .

-There, men and women from far and wide gather around the 17th century stone temple singing praises of Lord Krishna waiting for the midnight hour.
-Euphoric prayers and incantations fill the air, and small oil lamps are lit as a mark of felicitation and devotion to the deity.
+At night, men and women from far and wide gather in and around the 17th century stone temple singing praises of Lord Krishna waiting for the midnight hour.
+Euphoric prayers and incantations fill the air, and small oil lamps are lit as a mark of felicitation and devotion to the god.

 Please visit our trade site for Visit Nepal 2020 notices and all trade updates.